"When ancients first sewed the earth with seed and prayed a harvest they'd reap,

 Harvest Rain is best known as a place of great beginnings, with many acclaimed artists having had their first big break on a Harvest Rain stage, including Carly Bettinson, Lauren McKenna, Ruby Clarke, Billy Bouchier, Georgina Hopson, Matthew Passmore, Angela Harding, Luke Kennedy, Francine Cain, Zahra Newman, Jack Chambers, Stephen Wheat, Mark Conaghan, Bryan Probets, Terri Brabon, Stefanie Jones, Mark Hill, Callum Mansfield, Josh McIntosh and many others.

-Over the last 35 years, Harvest Rain has grown to become the world's largest not-for-profit youth arts organisation, a company committed to creating engaging, high quality performance experiences and enriching, challenging training opportunities for the next generation of performers.
+Over the last 35 years, Harvest Rain has grown to become one of Australia's largest not-for-profit arts organisation, a company committed to creating engaging, high quality performance experiences and enriching, challenging training opportunities for the next generation of performers.